-- UW Bothell and CC has a policy to meet or exceed all environmental laws. - UW has developed and adopted policies that prohibit illicit discharges and illegal dumping. - UW Bothell and CC has a storm system map showing all known storm drain outfalls, receiving waters and storm drainage areas. - UW Bothell and CC inspect stormwater outfall annually. - UW Bothell and CC has a campus spill response plan and a current contract with a qualified spill responder. - All relevant staff persons are currently trained in hazardous waste management, including proper waste disposal and spill prevention.
+- UW Bothell and CC has a policy to meet or exceed all environmental laws. - UW has developed and adopted policies that prohibit: - APS 11.3 Pollution Control - APS 11.4 Spills and Releases - UW Bothell and CC has a storm system map showing all known storm drain outfalls, receiving waters and storm drainage areas. - UW Bothell and CC inspect stormwater outfall annually. - UW Bothell and CC has a campus spill response plan and a current contract with a qualified spill responder. - All relevant staff persons are currently trained in hazardous waste management, including proper waste disposal and spill prevention.
 Chemical storage locations are audited by UW EH&S to help ensure that proper management procedures are in place.